Nutrition for Running

 Fuel up before the run

-Eat a meal high in carbs and low in fiber and fat 2 to 3 hours before exercise.
-Examples: white rice with chicken, pasta with a light sauce, or porridge with banana.
+Eat a meal high in carbs and low in fiber and fat 2 to 3 hours before the effort.
+Examples: white rice with chicken, pasta with light sauce, or porridge with banana.
 For a short morning run (less than 60 min), a banana or a slice of bread with honey is enough.

 2